 Whilst no actual cash changes hands the PCC has undertaken to fund the resources consumed by the Chief Constable.
 The PCC effectively makes all payments from the Police Fund.
 To reflect this position in the Accounts funding from the PCC offsets cost of service expenditure contained in the Chief Constable's CIES.
 This intra-group adjustment is mirrored in the PCC's CIES.
-The financial impact associated with the costs of the employment liabilities is carried on the balance sheet in accordance with the Code and add to the carrying value of the Pensions Liability.
+The financial impact associated with the costs of the employment liabilities is carried on the balance sheet in accordance with the Code and add to the carrying value of the Pensions Liability and the Accumulated Absences Liability.